isaacbasil/solveclosure/docs/guide.rst

 1. The ``#SBATCH --partition`` command.
 Contact your system administrator if unsure what to put here.
 2. The path to activate your virtual environment.
-3. The number of processors you want to use.
+3. The number of processors you want to use (the #SBATCH --ntasks argument).
 4. The path to your python launch script.

 The python launch script should run ``solveclosure`` almost identically to